uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 ```
 We want to see these debug messages.

-3) Review what the config-server is serving up.
+3) View the output of the config-server.
 Use your `config-server` url, not the literal below.

 ```bash
 $ curl http://config-server-sectarian-flasket.cfapps.io/greeting-config/cloud